sausages/sausages/README.markdown

 ### Identify contiguous regions using flood-fill ###
 In the next step we use the flood-fill algorithm to find neighbouring points.
-The `sausage` class corresponds to distinct (separate, non-contiguous) groups of points.
+The `sausage` class corresponds to distinct (separate, non-contiguous) groups of contiguous points, together with connectivity information in the form of an irregular 3D multiply linked list.
 In our calculation we ignore sausages that contain less than 1% of the total data points.
 This minimum, as well as many other values, can be specified by the user in `test.params`, otherwise the default is used.